ScientiaCapital/Cryptocurrency-Clustering/README.md

 ## Technologies

-Before attempting to execute any _Python_ code in `risk_return_analysis.ipynb`, it is imperative that your development environment holds the following modules:
+Before attempting to execute any _Python_ code in `crypto_investments.ipynb`, it is imperative that your development environment holds the following modules:

 [pandas](https://pandas.pydata.org/pandas-docs/stable/) - Data analysis and manipulation module